solidity-labs-io/forge-proposal-simulator/docs/guides/governor-bravo-proposal.md

 ### Setting Up the Addresses JSON

 Copy the `GOVERNOR_BRAVO_ALPHA` address from the script output and add it to the `Addresses.json` file.
-The final `Addresses.json` file should be something like this:
+The final `Addresses.json` file should follow this structure:

 ```json
 [